forexco/code-challenge-3/README.md

 ## Handover

-- create a Github repository to track your work
+- create a private Github repository to track your work

-- commit your work frequently
+- invite [github.com/alenbasar](https://github.com/alenbasar) and [github.com/dongongngg-forexco](https://github.com/dongongngg-forexco) as collaborators

-- work on a separate branch and when you are ready, open a Pull Request to the main branch
+- work on a staging branch and when you are ready, open a Pull Request to the main branch and request review

 - write a `README.md` with instructions on how to set up and start your solution

-- when you finish the code challenge, send us the link to the repository

 #### Email [j.dong@forexco.com.au](mailto:j.dong@forexco.com.au) for questions related to this code challenge